Masmiseim36/nxpSDK/boards/evkmimxrt1170/aws_examples/shadow_enet/cm7/readme.txt

         "-----END CERTIFICATE-----\n"

     In the same way update the private key array.

+    Files "aws_clientcredential.h" and "aws_clientcredential_keys.h" are placed in project folder.

 3. This demo doesn't need Wi-Fi network, you can leave the following macros from "aws_clientcredential.h" unmodified.
         #define clientcredentialWIFI_SSID       "Paste Wi-Fi SSID here."